Framing in photography is often used to direct the viewer's eye towards the subject of an image. Here's what it is and how to best use it.

 1. Architectural: Using buildings or building elements.

-2. Natural: Using elements from the natural environment.
+2. Natural: Using elements from the natural environment

 3. Geometric Shapes

-Shapes of any type can be used to create a frame.
-Circles, squares, and rectangles are the most obvious, but rarely the most interesting.
-In the photo below, photographer Claudel Rheault uses a spiral to bring attention to the subject up in the right hand corner.
+Shapes of any type can be used to create framing photos.
+Circles, squares, tunnels, and rectangles are the most obvious, but rarely the most interesting.
+You can see it in some perfect examples of framing in photography.
+In the photo below, photographer Claudel Rheault uses a spiral to bring attention to the subject up in the right hand corner.Photo Credit: Claudel Rheault

 4. Light/Shadow Frames

-Both light and shadow can be used to create forms for framing.
+Both light and shadow can be used to create forms for framing photo.
 Sometimes they’re as simple as an actual shape formed around the scene (like photographing a subject inside a window frame shadow).
 Other times they can function much like a vignette.
-Take the photo below, for instance.
-Although it’s not a recognizable shape, the darkness around the band makes a frame around the lit area, making sure they’re the center of focus.
+Take the photo below, as one of the framing photography examples.
+Although it’s not a recognizable shape, the darkness and blur around the band make a frame around the lit area, making sure they’re the center of focus.Photo Credit: Diego Sulivan

 When to Use Framing

-- When you’d like to obscure boring subject matter that surrounds your subject (like a sky without any clouds or color);
+- When you’d like to obscure boring subject matter that surrounds your main subject (like a sky without any clouds or color);

 - When it’s clear that the framing will enhance the photo, not merely clutter it up.

-Tips and Tricks
+How to frame a good photograph: Tips and Tricks

-- Frames don’t need to go all the way around the subject.
+Photos with framing don’t need to go all the way around the subject.
 Some of the best, most natural-looking shots only have one or two sides framed.

-- Experiment with having the framing elements in focus and out of focus.
+Experiment with having the framing elements in focus and out of focus.
 Each choice leads to a very different effect and can make the difference between the frame being merely annoying and really working for your shot.

 In all reality, framing is a difficult technique to do well.
 Learning to do it in a way that truly enhances your images will take a fair amount of vision and creativity (unless the frame is already naturally occurring).
 So, in general, it’s best not overused.
 Still, if you can master the technique, you’ll likely create some rather extraordinary shots.